tenso/companies/README.md

 # TODO

 #Prio#
+* filters on financialModels need to reset when changeing pages as its shared
+* SqlModel: delAllRows dont use filters, what else?
+* shared data-pointers but own filters?
 * remove DataMenu new/delete; put in respective page; kepp willDelete etc
 * Super slow re-analysis as newRow for setYear will lock when qml has the same model?